fiuneuro/Onboarding/README.md

 Name it "HPC"

+NOTE: Steps 3-5 reflect an abbreviated version of the full set of instructions for connecting to GitHub using SSH, although they should work for everyone with HPC access.
+If you have problems with this step or the next two, try following the full instructions detailed [here](https://help.github.com/en/articles/connecting-to-github-with-ssh).

 #### 4. Test your SSH connection
 Test if SSH over the HTTPS port is possible.
 Run this SSH command: